c-testsuite/c-testsuite/README.md

 - Split tests by C standard somehow.
 - Add error tests, where the compiler is expected to fail.
 - Add zero dependency program test runners... programs like cat/sort/w.e. we can compile then stress test.
+- A csmith suite + runners, where the whole suite itself is generated randomly first.

 # Maybe